Data Integrity Challenges in the Scope of Clinical Trials – Part 2

 - Errors when using interoperable EHR and Electronic Data Capture (EDC) systems

-Data loss or incomplete data collection is an additional risk arising from the lack of direct access of study monitors to EHRs.
+Data loss or incomplete data collection is an additional risk arising from the lack of direct access of study monitors to EHRs and is considered one of the major data integrity challenges.
 According to the workshop article, it is a common practice for investigators and clinical staff to produce certified copies of EHRs and not grant direct access to EHRs to study monitors during remote or on-site monitoring visits.
 This issue, in combination with COVID-19-related restrictions, has been one of the topics that led to a recent update in the MHRA Guidance regarding the access to EHRs by sponsor representatives in clinical trials, published in early September 2021.
 The MHRA now

 - Expresses its preference for monitors or auditors to have remote access to EHRs via direct system login, rather than relying on investigator site staff to use screen sharing of EHR systems